MicrosoftDocs/powerquery-docs/powerquery-docs/table-promote-demote-headers.md

 As a last step, select each column and type a new name for it.
 The end result resembles the following image.

 :::image type="complex" source="media/table-promote-demote-headers/demote-final-table.png" alt-text="Final table after renaming column headers." lightbox="media/table-promote-demote-headers/demote-final-table.png":::
-   Screenshot of the final table after renaming column headers to Date, Country, Total Units, and Total Revenue,.
+   Screenshot of the final table after renaming column headers to Date, Country, Total Units, and Total Revenue.
 The Renamed columns step is emphasized in the Query settings pane and the M code is shown in the formula bar.
 :::image-end:::

 ### Related content